braillerap/OpenStreetTouch/README.md

 ```
 npm run buildview
 ```
-check Osm2Touch.exe in dist folder
+check OpenStreetTouch.exe in dist folder

 # Building on Linux

 ## Prerequisites
-We need several development tools to build Osm2Touch, python, nodejs and gcc to build some python dependencies.
+We need several development tools to build OpenStreetTouch, python, nodejs and gcc to build some python dependencies.
 Depending on your system, you will also need a desktop environment installed on the build machine.